 Laura explained what she found when visiting the camps;

-‘The situation is dire and the millions of women and children living in makeshift tents are in urgent need of emergency humanitarian aid to help until it is safe to travel home – just a few miles across the border.
+‘The situation is dire.
+The millions of women and children living in makeshift tents are in urgent need of emergency humanitarian aid; to help until it is safe to travel home – just a few miles across the border.

 They left Syria with whatever they could carry.
 Their children have outgrown their clothes long ago and are often in rags.
 The gift of a FAMTA pack brings tears of gratitude.
 Children are dying from the cold, we just had to help.’

 The emergency clothing packs will be distributed by some of the Trussell Trust’s 420 Foodbanks across the UK and by a number of partner charities on the ground in Lebanon.